top of page

 • Honey bee swarms are usually not aggressive.
 If you find a swarm of honeybees on or near your property, don’t worry!

 • Bees are valuable!
-Please don’t use insecticide or call an exterminator.
+Please don’t use insecticide, spray with water or call an exterminator.

 • Check out our resources below.
 Local beekeepers are usually happy to help you remove the swarm.